LLNL/shroud/docs/reference.rst

 C_call_code
     Code used to call function in C wrapper.

+C_code
+    User supplied wrapper code for the C wrapper for a function.

 C_name
     Name of the C wrapper function.
     Defaults to evaluation of option *C_name_template*.